codelitdev/courselit/apps/docs/src/pages/en/pages/blocks.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Every page in CourseLit is made up of various blocks, stacked in a top to down fashion.
+Every page in CourseLit is made up of various blocks, stacked in a top to bottom fashion.
 Each block serves a unique purpose and can be customized.

 The following screenshot shows [Header](/en/pages/header), [Banner](/en/pages/banner), [Content](/en/pages/content) and [Grid](/en/pages/grid) blocks in action.
 Different blocks are highlighted in different colors.